Vegas Stats & Information Network: History

 VSiN was founded by talent agent Brian Musburger, attorney Todd Musburger and documentary film producer Dave Berg.
 Broadcaster Brent Musburger joined VSiN as lead on-air personality after his January 2017 departure from ESPN.
-VSiN launched on February 5, 2017, with special programming covering Super Bowl LI; the network planned to initially broadcast 12 hours of live programming per-day, which would be broadcast on Sirius XM and stream on the network's website.
+VSiN launched on February 5, 2017, with special programming covering Super Bowl LI; the network planned to initially broadcast 12 hours of live programming per-day, which would be broadcast on SiriusXM and stream on the network's website.
 VSiN would broadcast from a studio at the South Point Hotel, Casino & Spa; the studio would feature glass walls to allow casino guests to see live programming in production, and external microphones to capture the casino floor's ambience.

 Former Chicago Tribune Media executive Bill Adee was hired in March 2017 to be chief operating officer, followed by Fox Sports media executive Rick Jaffe, who was hired in May 2017, to be executive producer.

 In February 2020, VSiN partnered with iHeartRadio to produce gambling-centric online broadcasts of XFL games.
 By then, VSiN had studios and bureaus at multiple casinos, including The D Las Vegas (adjacent to its newly-opened sportsbook and sports bar BarCanada), the Mandalay Bay, the Rivers Casino in Des Plaines, Illinois, and the Borgata in Atlantic City.

 In October 2020, VSiN added a second main studio at the newly-opened Circa Resort & Casino (which like The D is owned by Derek Stevens); its construction occurred in parallel with the construction of the remainder of the building.
 The new studio was intended to provide the network with improved production capabilities for video content, as the South Point studio was primarily optimized for audio programming.

 In March 2021, the Musburger family sold VSiN to DraftKings, with the Musburgers staying on in executive roles.
 In September 2023, VSiN moved out of the South Point studio; the studio was retained by the casino and began to produce its own sports betting content.

 In July 2024, DraftKings sold VSiN back to the Musburgers for an undisclosed amount.